CSCfi/csc-user-guide/docs/apps/geoconda.md

 ## Using Allas from Python

 There are two Python libraries installed in Geoconda that can interact with Allas. __Swiftclient__ uses the swift protocol and __boto3__ uses S3 protocol.
 You can find CSC examples how to use both [here](https://github.com/csc-training/geocomputing/tree/master/python/allas).
+With large quantaties of data in Allas, virtual rasters should be considered.
+More information on how to create and use virtual rasters can be found [here](https://research.csc.fi/virtual_rasters).

 ## License and citing